kaust-rccl/IMAT/README.md

 ibex.AdditionalProperties.EmailAddress = 'ahmed.khatab@kaust.edu.sa';  % Your Email address (please modify).
 ibex.AdditionalProperties.NumNodes = 1;      % Number of nodes requested
 ibex.AdditionalProperties.ProcsPerNode = 9;     % 1 more than number of Matlab workers per node.
-% modify the line to point to the path of the private key file
-% to use for passwordless authentication for IBEX ibex.AdditionalProperties.IdentityFile = '/home/khatabah/.ssh/id_rsa';
 % In the following line, replace <script-name> with the name of
 % your m file without the ".m"
 % <number-of-workers> is the number of cpus your job will use.